VerbenaIDK/VerbenaIDK/README.md

 Here are a few things I like: Drawing (my passion), woodworking, metalworking, computers!!! learning PCB design and tech in general (also aerospace things)

-If you need to, you can reach me out via the email: verbenacomms@gmail.com
+If you need to, you can reach me out via the email: home@verbenaidk.art

 <!---
 VerbenaIDK/VerbenaIDK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.